elijahmondero/elijahmondero.github.io/career-story/my-career-story.md

 ### Chapter 3: A New Home in New Zealand

 Seeking long-term stability, my journey took me to New Zealand.
 My first role at Fiserv was a great introduction to the local tech scene and my first formal experience with Agile, working in sprints on their mobile banking platform.
 My dedication to delivering features was recognized when I was named **Most Valuable Player** for September 2014.
-However, with a growing family to support, I moved on after six months for an opportunity that offered better financial security, beginning a period where I was the sole income earner for our family for the next several years.
+After six months, I sought a role that better suited our family's move towards a suburban lifestyle and offered a much closer workplace on the North Shore.

 This led me to RAMM Software, a smaller company where I would spend nearly eight years.
 Though my title was Senior Developer, I carried the responsibilities of a Technical Lead.
 This role was the most front-end intensive of my career.
 We were migrating a legacy Delphi desktop application to a modern SaaS platform.
 This wasn't just any app; it was the asset management software used by nearly every council in New Zealand to manage the nation's roading infrastructure.

 ### Chapter 4: The Cloud and AI Frontier

-In 2022, I moved to MYOB for a better financial position, a year that brought many positive changes.
-My wife began her own full-time tech career, and together, we bought our first home.
-At MYOB, I transitioned into a platform engineering role, quickly becoming a "go-to" developer for our AWS-based systems.
+In 2022, after nearly eight years at RAMM, I felt it was time to move on to the next chapter of my career.
+This brought me to MYOB as a platform engineer (still maintaining my Senior Developer title), where I quickly accelerated my knowledge in cloud engineering.
+At MYOB, I transitioned into platform engineering, quickly becoming a "go-to" developer for our AWS-based systems.
 I was recognized as a high-performer, leading initiatives to build new microservices and infrastructure using AWS Lambda and Fargate.
+I also championed collaboration across teams and was nominated twice for this category, demonstrating my commitment to fostering teamwork and knowledge sharing.

 Seeking a company where I could build a long-term career with excellent growth prospects, I joined **Visa Inc.** in late 2024.
 While my core role involved migrating a legacy UI to React, I saw an opportunity to bring my passion for AI to the forefront.
 I joined a GenAI hackathon, and our "smart search" project was so successful it was greenlit as a major product initiative.